encounterplus/module-packer/README.md

 ~~~

 Available item values are:
-`type`: The item type.
+- `type`: The item type.
 Supported values are Wealth, Ammunition, Armor, Adventuring gear, Heavy armor, Light armor, Melee weapon, Medium armor, Potion, Ranged weapon, Rod, Ring, Shield, Scroll, Staff, Wondrous item, Wand, and Weapon
-`rarity`: The rarity of the item
+- `rarity`: The rarity of the item
-`value`: The item's value
+- `value`: The item's value
-`weight`: The item's weight
+- `weight`: The item's weight
-`heading`: A custom heading for the item (this will replace the auto-generated heading)
+- `heading`: A custom heading for the item (this will replace the auto-generated heading)
-`attunement`: An attunement description for the item
+- `attunement`: An attunement description for the item
-`property`: The property of the item.
+- `properties`: The properties of the item.
 Supported values are Ammunition, Finesse, Heavy, Light, Loading, Range, Reach, Special, Thrown, Two-handed, and Versatile
-`primaryDamage`: The item's primary damage value (e.g., 1H if versatile)
+- `primaryDamage`: The item's primary damage value (e.g., 1H if versatile)
-`secondaryDamage`: The item's secondary damage value (e.g., 2H if versatile)
+- `secondaryDamage`: The item's secondary damage value (e.g., 2H if versatile)
-`damageType`: The damage type.
+- `damageType`: The damage type.
 Supported values are Bludgeoning, Piercing, and Slashing
-`range`: The item's range
+- `range`: The item's range
-`ac`: The item's AC
+- `ac`: The item's AC
-`source`: The item's source (e.g., the name/page of a publication)
+- `source`: The item's source (e.g., the name/page of a publication)
-`image`: The filename of an image of the item
+- `image`: The filename of an image of the item
-`description`: The item's description
+- `description`: The item's description

+Item blocks can be rendered in a variety of colors with the `.blue`, `.green`, `.red`, `.yellow`, `.orange`, `.purple`, `.gray`, and `.neutral` tags.

 ## Spells